mattlubner/Import-to-iTunes/README.md

 ## Caveats
-This service skips importing files already in the active iTunes library.
+- This service skips importing files already in the active iTunes library.
 It does not currently prevent importing of duplicate files.
+- The de-duplicating script (linked below) currently only imports files with one of the following file extensions:
+	- *.mov
+	- *.mp4
+	- *.m4v
+	- *.mpg
+	- *.mpeg
+	- *.m2v
+	- *.mp2
+	- *.ite
+	- *.aac
+	- *.m4a
+	- *.m4b
+	- *.m4p
+	- *.mp3
+	- *.caf
+	- *.aiff
+	- *.aif
+	- *.aifc
+	- *.au
+	- *.sd2
+	- *.wav
+	- *.snd
+	- *.amr
+	- *.3ga

 ## See Also